 A scary example arguing against a shared human nature, and against the classical political economy of Adam Smith, is Thomas Carlyle’s 1849 essay “Occasional discourse on the Negro question.”
 Carlyle labeled political economy the “dismal science” because it posited a basic shared human nature and supported emancipation.
 Instead, Carlyle espoused fundamental difference and continued enslavement of people of African descent (see Carlyle and the Racist Origins of the Idea that Economics was “the Dismal Science” by Gavin Kennedy).

 As well might it be said, that of two trees, sprung from the same stock, one cannot be taller than another but from greater vigor in the original seedling.
 Is nothing to be attributed to soil, nothing to climate, nothing to difference of exposure–has no storm swept over the one and not the other, no lightning scathed it, no beast browsed on it, no insects preyed on it, no passing stranger stript off its leaves or its bark?
 If the trees grew near together, may not the one which, by whatever accident, grew up first, have retarded the other’s development by its shade?
 Human beings are subject to an infinitely greater variety of accidents and external influences than trees, and have infinitely more operation in impairing the growth of one another, since those who begin by being strongest, have almost always hitherto used their strength to keep the others weak.
-(On Liberty and see note 1)
+(On Liberty; See endnote #1)